When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The table below will give you an overview of PrivateVPN's device coverage for desktop, mobile, and other VPN-compatible devices.

-PrivateVPN allows up to 10 simultaneous device connections, each with a unique IP address.
+PrivateVPN now has a Chrome extension.
+It's a handy tool that makes using the VPN easier, especially for quick browsing.
+PrivateVPN also allows up to 10 simultaneous device connections, each with a unique IP address.
 This coverage means you can easily protect your Internet activity on all your devices.

 Installation & Initial Configuration

-Downloading and installing the PrivateVPN app on any major device is straightforward.
+Downloading, installing, and learning how to use PrivateVPN on major platforms is straightforward.
 All you need to do is visit the PrivateVPN website, register for an account, and download the app.
 Our Score: 9/10

 To purchase PrivateVPN’s services and download the app, visit the official website.
 You must first subscribe to a PrivateVPN plan before you can use the app.
 Choose a plan based on how long you want to protect yourself and how much of a discount you want to receive.
 The longer your subscription, the higher the discount.
 After subscribing, download the app for your device(s).